spatialthoughts/qgis-tutorials/source/docs/3/areal_mean_rainfall.rst

-16. Now a new layer will be added to canvas, these polygons are also called as *area weighted polygon*.
-Now turnoff all other layer and load the ``hybas_na_lev06_v1c.shp`` by click and drag from the :guilabel:`Browser` to canvas.
+16. The clipped thiessen polygon layer ``thiessen_polygon_clipped`` will be added to the canvas.
+Turn-off the visibility of all other layers.
+As our task is to calculate average rainfall over each basin, we will now load the polygons representing basins.
+Locate the ``hybas_na_lev06_v1c.shp`` layer from the :guilabel:`Browser` and add it to the canvas.

   .. image:: /static/3/areal_mean_rainfall/images/16.png

-17. Our task is to calculate the average rainfall in each basin.
-Each basin is covered by many thiessen polygons.
+17. You will notice that each basin is covered by many thiessen polygons and each polygon spans multiple basins.
+To visualise this :guilabel:`Open layer styling panel` icon and change the :guilabel:`Opacity` to ``75%``.
 We will now intersect both the layers to cut the thiessen polygons to the boundary of each basin.
-To visualise this :guilabel:`Open layer styling panel` icon and change the :guilabel:`Opacity` to ``75%``.

   .. image:: /static/3/areal_mean_rainfall/images/17.png

-18. Open the Processing Toolbox by going to :menuselection:`Processing --> Toolbox`, and search and locate the :menuselection:`Vector overlay -->  Intersection`.
+18. Open the Processing Toolbox by going to :menuselection:`Processing --> Toolbox`, and search and locate the :menuselection:`Vector overlay -->  Intersection` algorithm.

   .. image:: /static/3/areal_mean_rainfall/images/18.png

 19. In the :guilabel:`Intersection` dialog box, select the :guilabel:`Input layer` as ``thessen_polygon_clipped`` and :guilabel:`Overlay layer` as ``hybas_na_lev06_v1c``, then click on the ``…`` in :guilabel:`Clipped` and select :guilabel:`Save to File...` , then enter the name as ``thiessen_polygon_basin.gpkg``.
 Click :guilabel:`Run`.